bryanwhiting/blog/book-review/the-quest-for-cosmic-justice.md

 - People who want equality will end up destroying it - Milton Friedman's.
 They'll be consumed by their power.
 - We must consider the costs given the world we live in now.
 We cannot recreate the world from scratch.
 - "Through no fault of their own"
+- 4/5 of millionaires are self made
+- Problems stated in 1960
+- Envy = social justice
+- Imposing any constraint creates other costs.
+- power.
+Politicians like promoting ideas so they can get elected.